HL7/davinci-crd/input/pagecontent/hooks.md

 This suggestion will always include a "create" action for the Task.
 The Task will point to the questionnaire to be completed using a `Task.input` element with a `Task.input.type.text` of "questionnaire" and the canonical URL for the questionnaire in `Task.input.valueCanonical`.
 Additional `Task.input` elements will provide information about how the completed questionnaire is to be submitted to the payer with a service endpoint if required.
 The `Task.code` will always include the CRD-specific `complete-questionnaire` code.
 The reason for completion will be conveyed in `Task.reasonCode`.
 The Questionnaire might also be included with a separate conditional "create" action or it might be excluded with the presumption it will already be available or retrievable by the client via its canonical URL, either from the original source or from a local registry.

+NOTE: DTR is the preferred solution where forms are needed for capture of information for payer purposes including, but not limited to, prior authorization, claims submission, or audit because of its ability to minimize data entry burden.
+This card type SHOULD only be used when DTR is not available or applicable.

 When using this response type, the proposed orders (and any associated resources) **SHALL** comply with the following profiles:

 <table class="grid">